hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 ## Links as Buttons

-!!!
-Insight

-While we support using links within buttons, please strive for the correct semantic use.
-Learn more about [how semantic use helps make our products more conformant](/components/button?tab=accessibility#button-vs-link).
-!!!

 The Button component accepts an `@href` or `@route` argument, which results in a link with the visual appearance of a button.
 While in general, we advise against this approach because it can cause confusion for keyboard-only users, there are a few instances where this may be appropriate for improved visual hierarchy, such as:

 For links that require more prominence and CTAs (calls-to-action).